 Restaurant to try: Namu at W Koh Samui.
 Japanese cuisine, fresh seafood and sashimi, served indoors or outdoors to your fancy.

 Stay at: Villa Blue View.
 6-bedroom hillside villa with infinity pool, chef services, TV room and daily breakfast.
-From USD 500++/night.
+2019/2020 rates start at USD 500++/night.

 #5 Laem Set: The Quiet Spot

 About Laem Set: At the southwest corner of Samui, low tides make the sea too shallow to swim.
 However, the enormous smooth boulders on the beach and the coconut palms that lean far towards the sea make Laem Set a beautiful, peaceful place.
 It’s definitely where you want to be if you don’t like the chaos of nightlife and perpetual crowds.
 It’s also where you’ll want to make full use of in-villa spa treatments.